praxezz/praxezz/README.md

 That curiosity grew into a broader interest in <b>offensive and defensive security</b>: investigating threats, building tools for recon and analysis, and creating defenses grounded in real findings.
 I also contribute to open-source projects working toward <b>better security for everyone</b>.
 <br>

-I lean toward defense because it rewards patience, pattern recognition, and the discipline to chase evidence over assumptions.
-Right now, I'm looking to bring that mindset into a <b>Cybersecurity Analyst / L1 Network Engineer</b> role - somewhere I can monitor, investigate, respond to real threats, and keep sharpening my read on the signals that matter.
+I lean toward defense because it rewards <b>patience</b>, <b>pattern recognition</b>, and <b>evidence over assumptions</b>.
+Right now, I'm looking to bring that mindset into a <b>Cybersecurity Analyst / L1 Network Engineer</b> role - where I can monitor, investigate, and respond to real threats.
 <br>

 </div>